dvidelabs/poly.shell/doc/api/shell.md

 the password entry.
 Issues the error string 'SIGINT' if the user types 'Ctrl+C' and should normally be used to issue a `process.kill(process.pid)`.
 Otherwise similar to setPassword.

+### shell.log

+Property that can be read and set.
+Enables similar top `options.log`.

+### shell.options

+The options given as input.
+Gives access to a copy of site configuration when the shell is created by a job action, see `jobs()`.

+### shell.remote

+A read-only flag that is true if the shell is running on a remote system.
+Set if `options.host` has been specified.

+### shell.shellCmd

+The command used to run the shell, typically "sh" or the SHELL environment variable for local systems, and "ssh" for remote systems.
+Affected by `options.ssh` and `options.shell` for local and remote systems respectively.

+### shell.shellArgs

+Array of arguments passed to `spawn` when running shell commands, affected by `options.shargs` and `options.sshargs`.

+### shell.passwordCache

+Property equal to assigned options.passwordCache, or a internally created password cache object if none were provided.
+The property can be used to initialise new shells that share the same password.